yoondowon/R_Crawling-Scrapping/README.md

 R code for scrapping NAVER news
 Code that can scrape both types of news data.

-1. Most viewed news headlines in categories
+1. Most viewed news headlines in categories.
 1.1 Policy
 1.2 Economy
 1.3 Society